denten-books/plain-text/2-device.md

 The difficulty of pinpointing the area of transition between thoughts and objects leads to the critic's perpetual inability to capture the material contexts of literary production.
-Pen and paper are known to the writer only.
-By the time of consumption, they are hidden from view.
+The exact linkage between pen and paper are known to the writer only.
+They are hidden from view in reception.
 Echoing his Soviet colleagues in his influential *The Craft of Fiction*, the English critic Percy Lubbock, himself a formalist of sorts, would write:

 > To grasp the shadowy and fantasmal form of the book, to hold it fast, to
 > turn it over and to survey it at leisure---that is the effort of a critic of